 While it’s difficult for adults to process the impact COVID-19 is having on the world, it can be even harder for kids.
 For active families who have canceled activities, school or are even quarantined, finding something to do to pass the time and feel good is so important.
 However, just because you’re not able to participate in your favorite service activity in person right now, doesn’t mean you can’t still give back.

-We asked generationOn’s Youth Council for ideas that families and youth groups could do to not only keep youth engaged, but also help others both locally and around the world.
+Here are seven ideas that families and youth groups could do to not only keep youth engaged, but also help others both locally and around the world.